What Is the Largest Vehicle in the World? 5 Monstrously Massive Machines

 Got a big hole to dig?
-A REALLY big hole?
+A really big hole?
 You just might want to look around for a Terex RH400, probably the world's biggest excavator and one of the biggest land vehicles on the planet.

-It's a digger that's so big, it could probably fit a typical excavator neatly inside its jaws!
+It's a digger that's so big; it could probably fit a typical excavator neatly inside its jaws!

 It's built for jobs where huge amounts of material must be shifted, and it's capable of moving up to 10,000 tons of earth per hour.
 It can be fitted with a large scoop on the front to push earth around, or it can have a claw to excavate, dig, lift and drop.

 It sits on 28 feet of caterpillar track, and it's 33 feet to the top of the cab.
-Its arm can extent much higher than that, however, and it can reach up to 62 feet in the air without breaking a sweat!
+Its arm can extend much higher than that, however, and it can reach up to 62 feet in the air without breaking a sweat!